bantu94/muzinge/content/_index.md

     from: Richter Measures
     content: >
              Undoubted accuracy.
 Safety guarantee.
-             We love what Muzinge delivers.
+             We love what Acme delivers.

+cascade:
   type: modern
 ---

-Muzinge is the **best**
+Acme is the **best**
 ==================

 ![about us](about.jpg)